Convention of Constantinople: History

 In 1875, a financial crisis prompted the Khedive of Egypt, Isma'il the Magnificent, to sell Egypt's shares in the Suez Canal Company to the United Kingdom.
-Four years later in 1879, the United Kingdom and other Great Powers forced the removal and exile of Isma'il, and his replacement as Khedive by his son, Tewfik Pasha.
+In 1879, the United Kingdom and other Great Powers forced the removal and exile of Isma'il and his replacement as Khedive by his son, Tewfik Pasha.
 Discontent with Tewfik's rule sparked the Orabi Revolt of 1881 by nationalist army officers.
-Interpreting the revolt as a possible threat to their use of the Suez Canal, the United Kingdom intervened militarily in favour of the beleaguered Khedive.
-British victory in the ensuing Anglo–Egyptian War resulted in Britain acquiring physical control over Egypt, including the Suez Canal.
-France, which had previously dominated the Canal, and whose investors still controlled the majority of shares in the Suez Canal Company, hoped to weaken British control, and attempted to sway European opinion for internationalising the Canal.
+Interpreting the revolt as a possible threat to their use of the Suez Canal, the British intervened militarily in favour of the beleaguered Khedive.
+The British victory in the ensuing Anglo–Egyptian War resulted in Britain acquiring physical control over Egypt, including the Suez Canal.
+France, which had previously dominated the canal and whose investors still controlled the majority of shares in the Suez Canal Company, hoped to weaken British control and attempted to sway European opinion for internationalising the canal.

-The British and French governments compromised by seeking to neutralise the Canal via treaty.
-Article I, guaranteeing passage to all ships during war and peace, was in tension with Article X, which allowed the Egyptian government to take measures for "the defence of Egypt and the maintenance of public order."
-The latter clause was used by the United Kingdom to defend their closing of the Canal to Axis shipping during the Second World War, and by Egypt to justify prohibiting Israeli shipping in the Canal after the onset of the formal state of war between the two states in 1948.
+The British and French governments compromised by seeking to neutralise the canal via treaty.
+Article I, guaranteeing passage to all ships during war and peace, was in tension with Article X, which allowed the Egyptian government to take measures for "the defence of Egypt and the maintenance of public order".
+The latter clause was used by the British to defend their closing of the canal to Axis shipping during the Second World War and by Egypt to justify prohibiting Israeli shipping in the canal after the onset of the formal state of war between the two states in 1948.

-The British government accepted the treaty reluctantly, and only with serious reservations:
+The British government accepted the treaty reluctantly and only with serious reservations:

 The delegates of Great Britain, in offering this text as the definitive rule to secure the free use of the Suez Canal, believe it is their duty to announce a general reservation as to the applicability of its provisions in so far as they are incompatible with the transitory and exceptional state in which Egypt is actually found and so far as they might fetter the liberty of action of the government during the occupation of Egypt by the British forces.